euniceyl/p4-autocomplete/README.md

 </details>

 This project was developed by Kevin Wayne and Matthew Drabick at Princeton University for their Computer Science 226 class.
-Former head CompSci 201 UTAs, Arun Ganesh (Trinity '17) and Austin Lu (Trinity '15) adapted the assignment for Duke with help from Jeff Forbes.
+Former head CompSci 201 UTAs, Arun Ganesh (Trinity '17) and Austin Lu (Trinity '15) adapted the project for Duke with help from Jeff Forbes.
 Josh Hug updated the assignment and provided more of the testing framework.

 </details>